inzk0518/tp/docs/DeveloperGuide.md

 #### `DeletePropertyCommand` (`deleteproperty`)
 `DeletePropertyCommand` expects a property UUID.
 At runtime it reads `Model#getFilteredPropertyList()` (which reflects the properties currently shown to the user), locates the matching `Property` by identifier, and removes it through `Model#deleteProperty`.
 If the supplied UUID is absent from the active view, the command throws `CommandException(MESSAGE_INVALID_PROPERTY_DISPLAYED_ID)` to signal that the requested target is not deletable in the current context.
 The success response mirrors `Messages.format` to confirm the property that was deleted.

+#### <u>Filter Property Command</u> (`filterproperty`)
+The `filterproperty` command filters the properties in the property book based on the criteria given.

+Optional Fields:
+- Address
+- Postal
+- Price
+- Type
+- Status
+- Bedroom
+- Bathroom
+- Floor Area
+- Listing
+- Owner
+- Limit
+- Offset

+##### Parsing and Validating User Input
+The `FilterPropertyCommandParser` is responsible for parsing the command input.
+It utilises `ArgumentTokenizer` to split the input string based on defined prefixes (`PREFIX_PROPERTY_ADDRESS`, `PREFIX_PROPERTY_POSTAL`, etc) <br><br>
+A `PropertyMatchesFilterPredicate` is created that encapsulates all the filter conditions and is used to test whether a property matches the given filters.

+Validation done:
+- Same validation done as `addproperty`
+- Proper data types and formats for numeric fields (e.g. price, limit, offset)

+##### Execution
+`FilterPropertyCommand` applies the `PropertyMatchesFilterPredicate` over the existing filtered contact list and produces a list of matching contacts.
+It is also changed based on the `limit` and `offset` given.
+The UI is then updated based on which properties that match the predicate.

 #### `ShowPropertiesCommand` (`showproperties`)
 Documentation pending.